EricLindesay/competitive-coding/README.md

 # codeforces
 All my code forces problems.
-As I am doing this to practice my C++ and not to problem solve, a lot of these problems will not have READMEs.
+Used to practice C++ and develop my problem solving skills.

 Things labelled as 'easy' are things with a ranking of <= 1000 despite whether they are easy or not.